Songs of Innocence and of Experience: Musical settings

+American composer and lyricist William Finn wrote a 2005 song cycle titled Songs of Innocence and Experience, commissioned by Williams College for the opening of its '62 Center for Theatre and Dance.
+Rather than setting Blake's poems directly, it borrows the collection's title and theme to explore the relationship between teachers and students, drawing on Finn's own undergraduate years at the college.

 Irish rock group U2 released an album called Songs of Innocence in 2014, and followed it in 2017 with Songs of Experience.

 American singer-songwriter Bob Dylan mentioned the Songs of Experience in his song "I Contain Multitudes" in his Rough and Rowdy Ways (2020) album.

 Facsimile editions

 The Huntington Library and Art Gallery in San Marino, California, published a small facsimile edition in 1975 that included sixteen plates reproduced from two copies of Songs of Innocence and of Experience in their collection, with an introduction by James Thorpe.
 The songs reproduced were "Introduction", "Infant Joy", "The Lamb", "Laughing Song" and "Nurse's Song" from Songs of Innocence, and "Introduction", "The Clod & the Pebble", "The Tyger", "The Sick Rose", "Nurses Song" and "Infant Sorrow" from Songs of Experience.
 Tate Publishing, in collaboration with The William Blake Trust, produced a folio edition containing all of the Songs of Innocence and Experience in 2006.
 A colour plate of each poem is accompanied by a literal transcription, and the volume is introduced by critic and historian Richard Holmes.

 William Blake, Songs of Innocence and of Experience edited with an introduction and notes by Andrew Lincoln, and select plates from other copies.
 Blake's Illuminated Books, vol. 2.
 William Blake Trust / Princeton University Press, 1991.
 Based on King's College, Cambridge, copy, 1825 or later.

 Songs of Innocence, Dover Publications, 1971.
 Based on copy of Lessing J. Rosenwald Collection, Library of Congress, Copy B, ca. 1790.

 Songs of Experience, Dover Publications, 1984.
 Based on "a rare 1826 etched edition," per back cover.